 Many who consider themselves Black have full or partial African ancestry, whether through Sub-Saharan Africa, the Caribbean or South/Central America.
 In Canada, 46 percent (547,785) of Black Canadians are of Caribbean origin, and 35 percent (424,840) of Black Canadians are of African immigrant origin.

-The last item I wanted to discuss is complexion.
 People who consider themselves Black may have a wide range of skin complexions.
 When looking at the content of Africa, there are groups of people whose complexions range from the “deepest black in the Dinka of South Sudan to beige in the San of South Africa.”
+(Penn Today)

-Remember, everyone uses and is comfortable with different terms, so if writing or addressing someone, it’s best to ask first what is preferred — or even (as journalists do, ask if it is vital to include the information).
+Remember, not everyone is comfortable with the term Black, if you are writing or addressing someone, it’s best to ask first what term they prefer — or even ask yourself first iff it is vital to include the information (as most journalists do).
 Additionally, the term Black is a noun describing a culture, and it’s never to be used as an adjective or in the plural sense [i.e. Blacks].

 I’ve included some resources that may be helpful to understand the term ally a bit better:

 - Definitions [The British Columbia Black History Awareness Society ]